Understanding the Differences Between Psychotherapists, Counsellors, Psychologists, and Psychiatrists

 What Is a Psychotherapist?

-Because of this depth, psychotherapy is often longer-term, allowing space for meaningful and lasting psychological change to unfold through the therapeutic relationship.
-Clients usually have autonomy around when to begin and end their therapy.
+Because of this depth, psychotherapy is often longer-term, allowing space for meaningful and lasting psychological change to unfold through the therapeutic relationship (Clarkson, 2003).
+Clients usually have autonomy around when to begin and end their therapy, and it is common for clients to self-refer to a psychotherapist.

 Psychotherapy often includes: